Universe: Definition and related terms

-The physical universe is defined as all of space and time (collectively referred to as spacetime) and their contents.
-Such contents comprise all of energy in its various forms, including electromagnetic radiation and matter, and therefore planets, moons, stars, galaxies, and the contents of intergalactic space.
-The universe also includes the physical laws that influence energy and matter, such as conservation laws, classical mechanics, and relativity.
+The universe contains all energy and matter, including therefore planets, moons, stars, galaxies, and the contents of intergalactic space.
+In the broadest sense, the physical universe has been defined as "The totality of all space and time; all that is, has been, and will be."
+More restrictive definitions include the condition that the universe is connected, to allow for the possibility of other mutually existing universes.

-The universe is often defined as "the totality of existence", or everything that exists, everything that has existed, and everything that will exist.
-In fact, some philosophers and scientists support the inclusion of ideas and abstract concepts—such as mathematics and logic—in the definition of the universe.
-(Note: Tegmark, Max (2008).
-"The Mathematical Universe" A short version of which is available at Fixsen, D. J. (2007).
-"Shut up and calculate" in reference to David Mermin's famous quote "shut up and calculate!")
-The word universe may also refer to concepts such as the cosmos, the world, and nature.
+In philosophy, one of the meanings of the word nature - the opposite of supernatural or unreal - coincides with the meaning the universe.
+Universe is also one of several meanings of world.

 Etymology

 The word universe derives from the Old French word univers, which in turn derives from the Latin word universus, meaning 'combined into one'.
 The Latin word 'universum' was used by Cicero and later Latin authors in many of the same senses as the modern English word is used.

 Synonyms

 A term for universe among the ancient Greek philosophers from Pythagoras onwards was τὸ πᾶν (tò pân) 'the all', defined as all matter and all space, and τὸ ὅλον (tò hólon) 'all things', which did not necessarily include the void.
 Another synonym was ὁ κόσμος (ho kósmos) meaning 'the world, the cosmos'.
 Synonyms are also found in Latin authors (totum, mundus, natura) and survive in modern languages, e.g., the German words Das All, Weltall, and Natur for universe.
-The same synonyms are found in English, such as everything (as in the theory of everything), the cosmos (as in cosmology), the world (as in the many-worlds interpretation), and nature (as in natural laws or natural philosophy).
+The synonyms found in English, include the cosmos and the world.